 What is a variable rate?

-A variable-rate mortgage loan typically offers a lower annual percentage rate, or APR, initially, to encourage borrowers to sign up for the loan.
+Initially, a variable-rate mortgage loan typically offers a lower annual percentage rate, or APR, to encourage borrowers to sign up for the loan.
 The same is true for variable-rate credit cards and personal loans.

 Example of variable rate